chainwikinet/wikijs-farm-content/home.md

 > Harvest won't have any presales or airdrops.
 If you find one, it's a scam.
 {.is-warning}

 # Harvest Finance Brings #BreadToThePeople :bread:

 Yield farming can offer high interest rates, but it is becoming hard for smaller farmers to access:

-:lemon: Gas costs is going higher because of booming ETH price and DEFI applications.

-:carrot: Moving between farming opportunities and compound yields is becoming prohibitively expensive.
+:carrot: Transactions costs are increasing, and it's prohibitively expensive to move between farming opportunities and regularly harvest to compound your yields.

 :corn: Tracking and responding to yield farming opportunities can be a full-time job.